relaxdiego/mign/README.md

 Development
 -----------
-1. `script/spork`
-3. Open another terminal and `cd` to Mign
-4. `script/runtests`
+1. `script/runtests`
-5. Start coding using your favorite editor
+2. Start coding using your favorite editor

 The tests will run in full, regenerate the code coverage report which is saved in the `coverage` directory, then pause and wait for you to make changes to to the code.
 When a change is detected, it will run part or all of the tests depending on which part of the code you changed, tell you if the tests passed or failed, then wait for changes.
 When a change is detected...you get the point now, right?